 Marrs and Shingle Beach Working Group

-Long term monitoring by the Council has highlighted intermittent elevated E. coli levels at both Marrs Beach and Shingle Beach in Westport.
+Long term monitoring by the West Coast Regional Council has highlighted intermittent elevated E. coli levels at both Marrs Beach and Shingle Beach in Westport.
 E. coli bacteria come from the gut of warm blooded animals and its presence can indicate potential risk from other pathogens such as Campylobacter.
 The Council, along with local Runanga representatives, requested a community group be established to investigate the issue.
 The Marrs and Shingle Beach Working Group (the Group) was tasked with investigating the issue of faecal contamination at these beaches, evaluating community values, and providing recommendations to Council on how water quality might be improved at these sites.

 Marrs and Shingle Beach Working Group Members

 - Neal Clementson - West Coast Regional Council representative

 - Chris Coll